Mark Hylton (sprinter)

-Athletics career
+Biography

 Throughout his career, Hylton represented Windsor, Slough, Eton and Hounslow Athletic Club.

 In 1991, he won the English Schools' Junior 200 metres title by 1/100 of a second from Jamie Sykes of South Yorkshire.
 He also competed in and won the Schools International Athletic Board (SIAB) indoor 200 metres, for England.

 In 1993, he won the English Schools' Intermediate 400 metres title.
 He also went on to win the SIAB 400 metres title.
 Also this year he won the AAA U17 400 metres title, both indoors and outdoors.

 In 1994, he won the English Schools' Senior 400 metres title.
-He also won a bronze medal as part of a British 4 x 400 metres relay team at the World Junior Championships.
+He also won a bronze medal as part of a British 4 × 400 metres relay team at the World Junior Championships.
 Also this year he won the AAA U20 400 metres title.

 In 1995, he won the AAA U20 Indoor Championships 200 metres and AAA Indoor Championships 400 metres, breaking the British indoor record in the latter with a time of 46.56 seconds.
 Outdoors, he won the AAA U20 Championships 200 metres and he came second at the AAA Championships over 400 metres.
 He then went on to win the European Junior Championships over the same distance.
-At the same European Championships he also won the 4 x 400 metres relay title.
-Later in the season he raced as part of the British team that finished fourth in the 4 x 400 metres relay at the World Championships.
+At the same European Championships he also won the 4 × 400 metres relay title.
+Later in the season he raced as part of the British team that finished fourth in the 4 × 400 metres relay at the World Championships.
 Also this year he retained his English Schools' Senior 400 metres title.

-In 1996, he raced as part of the British team that won a silver medal in the 4 x 400 metres relay at the Olympic Games.
+In 1996, he raced as part of the British team that won a silver medal in the 4 × 400 metres relay at the Olympic Games.
 He only raced in the heats, but still received a medal.
 He also won the Scottish Championships 400 metres that year, as an international competitor.
 This year he also retained his AAA indoor 400 metres title.